edupinhata/codeInterview/README.md

 - Show in a easy way the changes that someone is trying to apply to the new code, so people can review if the change are right;
 - etc.

+### 5. Learn how to read errors

+Modern compiles already gives a lot of information about what's wrong with the code.
+So you must learn how to read it.

+### 6. Get used to most common errors in code development

+- Array index out of bounds
+-

 ---

 ## Pleno Level Code Interview